wellwind/wellwind.github.io/src/assets/blog/chat-gpt-prompts-midjourney-generator.md

 Please pay attention:

+* Use affirmative sentences and avoid using negative sentences.
+* Describe what you want clearly and avoid using abstract vocabulary.
+* Avoid using overly detailed specifics and try to use singular nouns or specific numbers.
+* Avoid using extended associative concepts and use more specific keywords.
 * Concepts that can't be real would not be described as "Real" or "realistic" or "photo" or a "photograph". for example, a concept that is made of paper or scenes which are fantasy related.
 * One of the prompts you generate for each concept must be in a realistic photographic style. you should also choose a lens type and size for it.
 Don't choose an artist for the realistic photography prompts.
 * Separate the different prompts with two new lines